audreymateke/se-assignment-5-audreymateke/README.md

  -Role of extensions in VS code:

-   Visual Studio Code (VS Code) extensions play a crucial role in enhancing your development workflow.
+   -Visual Studio Code (VS Code) extensions play a crucial role in enhancing your development workflow.

  -Finding and Installing Extensions:

-   Open VS Code and click on the Extensions icon in the Activity Bar Ctrl+Shift+X on Windows.
+   -Open VS Code and click on the Extensions icon in the Activity Bar Ctrl+Shift+X on Windows.
-    Search for an extension by name or functionality.
+   - Search for an extension by name or functionality.
-    Click the “Install” button to add an extension to your workspace.
+    -Click the “Install” button to add an extension to your workspace.

  -Examples of Essential Extensions for Web Development: